History of East Africa: Empire of Kitara

 According to oral tradition in the area of the Great Lakes of Africa (also known as Bachwezi, Bacwezi, or Chwezi empire, Empire of the moon) was ruled by a dynasty known as the Bachwezi (Chwezi), successors of the Batembuzi Dynasty.

 Kilwa Sultanate

 The story of Kilwa begins around 960 CE – 1000 CE.

-Kingdom of Medri Bahri

-Medri Bahri was a medieval Habesha Kingdom, also known as Mareb Melash (beyond the river Mareb).
-It was situated in modern-day Eritrea and northern Ethiopia, and was ruled at times by the Bahri Negus (also called the Bahri Negasi, Bahr Negash, or "king of the sea" in English).
-It lasted from the 12th century CE to the Italian colonization in 1889 CE.

 Ethiopian Empire

-According to the Kebra Nagast, Menelik I founded the Ethiopian empire in the 10th century BCE.
-In the 4th century CE, under King Ezana of Axum, the kingdom adopted Christianity as the state religion that evolved into the Orthodox Tewahedo (Ethiopian Orthodox and Eritrean Orthodox) denominational Church.
-It was thus one of the first Christian states.
+The Ethiopian Empire would emerge following the establishment of the Solomonic dynasty by Yekuno Amlak in approximately 1270.

 Sultanate of Ifat

-Yusuf bin Ahmad al-Kawneyn was born in Zeila during the Adal Kingdom period.
-Al-Kawneyn is a Somali Muslim saint.
-He is believed to be the founder and ancestor of the royal family known as the Walashma Dynasty, which later governed both the Ifat Sultanate and the Adal Sultanate during the Middle Ages.

-Ifat first emerged when Umar ibn Dunya-huz, later to be known as Sultan Umar Walashma, carved out his own kingdom and conquered the Sultanate of Showa (located in the highlands of Eastern Shewa province in Tegulat).
+Ifat first emerged when Umar ibn Dunya-huz, later to be known as Sultan Umar Walasma, carved out his own kingdom and conquered the Sultanate of Showa (located in the highlands of Eastern Shewa).
 Taddesse Tamrat explains Sultan Walashma's military acts as an effort to consolidate the Muslim territories in the Horn of Africa in much the same way as Emperor Yekuno Amlak was attempting to consolidate the Christian territories in the highlands during the same period.